-In the hustle and bustle of modern life, many women juggle demanding careers, family responsibilities, and social commitments, often putting their own health on the back burner.
+In the hustle and bustle of modern life, many women juggle demanding careers, family responsibilities, and social commitments, often putting their health on the back burner.
 But there's a silent health issue that more women are facing than ever before—Vitamin D deficiency.
 Often overlooked, this deficiency can wreak havoc on your body, leading to a surprising range of symptoms that affect everything from your energy levels to your mental health.

 Fatigue: More Than Just a Lack of Sleep